artsy/Swift-at-Artsy/Fledgling/Lesson Two/README.md

 }
 ```

+Basically I want to have it say hello, then answer back whatever I told it.

 ### Xcode

 To get started we need to create a new project.
 Open up Xcode and you will be presented by this window.